ZainElabdeen/bookci/README.md

-This is the CodeIgniter-based sample code for PHP: Learn By Doing by Scott Hughes.
+This is the CodeIgniter-based sample code for PHP: Learn By Coding by Scott Hughes.

 You can find the book itself on Amazon: https://www.amazon.com/dp/B06ZZWMKZL.